-To: VALERIE SMITH CC: ANZ, BANK OF AMERICA, BNP PARIBAS, CITIGROUP, CRÉDIT AGRICOLE, GOLDMAN SACHS, HSBC, JPMORGAN CHASE, KB FINANCIAL GROUP, MITSUBISHI UFJ FINANCIAL, MIZUHO FINANCIAL, SMBC GROUP, STANDARD CHARTERED CONCERNING: CALL TO ENGAGE WITH POSCO STEEL ON BLAST FURNACE RELINING PLANS NOVEMBER 29TH, 2023 Dear Valerie Smith, We are writing to inform you that one of your steel-producing clients, POSCO Holdings, is investing USD 393.63 million (519 billion Korean won) in extending the lifetimes of two of its coal-consuming blast furnaces in South Korea: Blast Furnace No. 4 in Pohang and Blast Furnace No. 2 in Gwangyang.
-If they are relined1, it will lock POSCO into using coal for steel until at least 2040.2 BankTrack is of the opinion that providing general corporate finance, and bond facilitation services to a steel company that is extending the lifetime of its coal-based steelmaking capacity may jeopardise your commitment to align your steel portfolio with the IEA's Net Zero by 2050 pathway 3.
-As a recent financier of POSCO Holdings, we're calling on Citigroup to dissuade POSCO from extending the lifetimes of Blast Furnace No. 4 in Pohang and Blast Furnace No. 2 in Gwangyang, and instead support its transition to fossil-free steelmaking.4 POSCO'S RELINING PLANS Founded in 1967, the POSCO Group is a South Korean multinational conglomerate, and is the 7th largest steel producer in the world5.
-Currently, POSCO produces close to 90% of its 40.6 million tons of steel through blast furnaces, and a marginal capacity made using FINEX and EAF, which are lower emissions steelmaking technologies6.
-Blast furnaces, which burn iron ore and coal together 6 FINEX is a technology developed specifically by POSCO which still uses metallurgical coal, and Electric Arc Furnaces (EAF) are electrified furnaces that can melt and recycle scrap steel, making the process coal-free.
+To: "CEO" CC: ANZ, BANK OF AMERICA, BNP PARIBAS, CITIGROUP, CRÉDIT AGRICOLE, GOLDMAN SACHS, HSBC, JPMORGAN CHASE, KB FINANCIAL GROUP, MITSUBISHI UFJ FINANCIAL, MIZUHO FINANCIAL, SMBC GROUP, STANDARD CHARTERED CONCERNING: CALL TO ENGAGE WITH POSCO STEEL ON BLAST FURNACE RELINING PLANS November 29th, 2023 Dear "CEO", We are writing to inform you that one of your steel-producing clients, POSCO Holdings, is investing USD 393.63 million (519 billion Korean won) in extending the lifetimes of two of its coal-consuming blast furnaces in South Korea: Blast Furnace No. 4 in Pohang and Blast Furnace No. 2 in Gwangyang.
+If they are relined1, it will lock POSCO into using coal for steel until at least 2040.2 BankTrack is of the opinion that providing general corporate finance, and bond facilitation services to a steel company that is extending the lifetime of its coal-based steelmaking capacity may jeopardise your "Commitments"3.
+As a recent financier of POSCO Holdings, we're calling on "Bank" to dissuade POSCO from extending the lifetimes of Blast Furnace No. 4 in Pohang and Blast Furnace No. 2 in Gwangyang, and instead support its transition to fossil-free steelmaking.4 Posco's relining plans Founded in 1967, the POSCO Group is a South Korean multinational conglomerate, and is the 7th largest steel producer in the world5.
+Currently, POSCO produces close to 90% of its 40.6 million tons of steel through blast furnaces, and a marginal capacity made using FINEX and EAF, which are